ale-nsa-team/OmniVista-Smart-Tool/Resources/README.txt

 =====================================
-POE WIZARD - INSTALLERS TOOLKIT
+OMNI SWITCH SMART TOOL
 =====================================

-Thank you for installing PoE Wizard - AOS Installer's Toolkit!
+Thank you for installing OmniSwitch Smart Tool!

 OVERVIEW
 --------
-AOS Installer's Toolkit is a comprehensive network management tool designed for configuring and managing AOS PoE devices.
+OmniSwitch Smart Tool is a comprehensive network management tool designed for configuring and managing OmniSwitch devices.
 This application provides an intuitive interface for device discovery, configuration, monitoring, and troubleshooting of network infrastructure.

 KEY FEATURES
 ------------